DEALING IN DOUBT: FULL REPORT

 The NIPCC – or “Climate Change Reconsidered” – or “Not the IPCC”

-The “Non-Intergovernmental Panel on Climate Change” was a project begun in 2003 ahead of the AR4 by S Fred Singer and his organization, the Science and Environment Policy Project.
+The “Nongovernmental International Panel on Climate Change” was a project begun in 2003 ahead of the AR4 by S Fred Singer and his organization, the Science and Environment Policy Project.
 The Heartland Institute jumped in soon after, and published the first iteration of this report, to very little media response, in Paris in April 2008, followed by a full version released at one of its conferences, in New York 2009.

 Skeptical science points out all the ways the NIPCC is different from the IPCC:

 - Its purpose is not to give clarity on climate science, as the IPCC does, but to critique the IPCC, according to the Heartland leaked documents

 - The scientists working for the NIPCC get paid; the IPCC scientists don’t

 - The NIPCC report only critiques papers published by deniers, whereas the IPCC critiques all papers, including those published by deniers.